nationalarchives/dr2-ingest/scala/lambdas/postingest-state-change-handler/README.md

 # Post-Ingest state change handler

 At the end of the ingest workflow, the Post-Ingest state DynamoDB table is updated with information such as the `assetId`, `batchId` and `input`.
-This lambda is invoked via a DynamoDB stream whenever an entry in DynamoDB is changed ("MODIFY"), removed or added ("INSERT").
+This lambda is triggered by an SQS queue whenever an entry in DynamoDB is changed ("MODIFY"), removed or added ("INSERT").
 We're only interested in MODIFY and INSERT events at the moment so REMOVE is ignored.